← Back to settlement blog

 Settlement FAQs

-How much can I potentially receive from the settlement?
+How much could I get from this settlement?

-Where can I find the claim form for the Salas v.
-Toyota settlement?
+Where can I file the claim form?

 Official Filing Links